radiantearth/mlhub_model_template/docs/index.md

 {{

 Identifies the architecture employed by the model.
-This may be any string identifier, but publishers are encouraged to use well-known identifiers whenever possible.
+This may include any string identifiers, but publishers are encouraged to use well-known identifiers whenever possible.
 More details than just “it’s a CNN”!

 }}